Know Before You Go

-The Mangrove Trail is closed due to safety concerns while repairs are being made to the boardwalk.
-We thank you for your patience while work is being done to improve your park experience.
+The Mangrove Nature Trail is closed while repairs are being made to the boardwalk, but you can enjoy a view on the new bridge.
+We thank you for your patience while we work to improve your park experience.

 With more than 200 separate islands and islets, the Florida Keys have the only living coral reef formations found in the continental United States.
 Dr. Gilbert Voss of the Marine Institute of the University of Miami first became aware of the extent of damage occurring to the reef structure during his studies of the marine species in the Keys.